 Prepare your piece to refinish before chalk painting.

 Since this was a rattan coffee table, I had to see how I would paint around the rattan.
 Taping this would be a pain.
-I turned the table over and found that I could remove the rattan insert with a few screws, which created a blank canvas to paint the crest of the coffee table.
+I looked under and found that I could remove the rattan insert with a few screws, which created a blank canvas to paint the crest of the coffee table.
+I removed the glass top and started to work (more about this later).
+This allowed me to paint the entire piece without having to tape anything!
+That’s always a great thing!

-When using chalk paint, it isn’t necessary to sand or strip the finish before painting.
 The beauty of chalk paint on furniture makeover projects is that furniture pieces like this coffee table can be transformed quickly.
-You can give the furniture a scratch surface sand first if you prefer.
+There is very little prep work required.
+No primer on this one!

-Painting this coffee table blue was a straightforward job once I removed the rattan.
-I use a tarp under the furniture before painting to keep my driveway free of overspray.
+Chalk painting this coffee table was a straightforward job once I removed the rattan.
+Before painting, I used a tarp under the furniture to keep my driveway free of overspray.
 My driveway has a few paint shades from previous projects.
+Oops.
 Thankfully, those were all lighter colors that blend, but I knew Hale Navy paint would stick out like a sore thumb on the driveway.

-If using homemade chalk paint, now is the time to mix it up; otherwise, add the commercial chalk paint to the tank of the paint spray gun.
+If using homemade chalk paint, now is the time to mix it up; otherwise, thin the chalk paint appropriately and add the store-bought chalk paint to the tank of the paint spray gun.

-With my paint sprayer, I have to thin the paint out more than if I was rolling or using a brush.
-To get the right consistency, I found that 1/4 cup of water is sufficient.
+With my paint sprayer, I have to thin the paint out more than if I was rolling or using a paint brush.
+I found that 1/4 cup of water is sufficient to get the right consistency.

 When painting with a chalk paint sprayer, use long sweeps from side to side.
-This technique will ensure an even coat is applied.
+This technique will ensure good coverage, and an even coat is applied.
 Avoid over-spraying the same area as it could result in paint that does not dry evenly and leaves an orange peel-looking finish.
+It’s better for your coats to have a little paint than too much paint.
 I gave this rattan coffee table 3 coats of Hale Navy paint in an eggshell finish.

 Tip: There are many different chalk paint brands that you can purchase.
 I’ve used homemade chalk paint on various projects such as this one.
-I’ve included the recipe for DIY chalk paint below in this post.
+I’ve included the recipe for my own chalk paint below in this post.

-The final finish needs to be as smooth as possible, so I decided to run polyurethane through the paint sprayer.
-I allowed a couple of hours for the blue coffee table to dry.
+The final finish needs to be as smooth as possible, so I decided to run polyurethane, as the top coat, through the paint sprayer.
+I allowed a couple of hours for the coffee table to dry.
 Once the blue chalk paint was dry, I sprayed four coats of polyurethane on the navy blue coffee table to seal it.

 What finish of Poly Do You Use?

-I prefer a matte poly on most furniture makeovers I’ve completed.
+I prefer a matte poly on most chalk paint furniture makeovers I’ve completed.
 It gives a nice sealed finish to chalk-painted pieces of furniture, especially.

 Can you use chalk paint in a sprayer?